dale-wilson/PyGmailAttachmentReader/README.md

 Note you should use the application name you registered with google as the "application" in the configuration file.

+Set credential_file to the path to the secrets file you got when you registered your application

 ### Log into your GMail account (use any old browser you want to.)
 Create a filter that will recognize the messages from which you want to capture attachments and apply a label to them (the label you specified